 The recent Brexit vote has been affecting miners just as it has affected precious metals.
 The terrorist attack in Nice, France, however, couldn’t hold gold higher for long.
 The unrest in Turkey hasn’t helped gold, either.

-Gold and silver both rose recently to two-year highs due to additional safe-haven bids in the wake of the global turmoil.
+Both gold and silver rose recently to two-year highs due to additional safe-haven bids in the wake of global turmoil.
 Most mining shares had positive days following the Brexit vote.
 However, the pace is now slowing down.

-The VanEck Vectors Junior Gold Miners ETF (GDXJ) has risen 110.4% YTD.
+The VanEck Vectors Junior Gold Miners ETF (GDXJ) has risen 138.6% YTD.
 Due to mining stocks’ sudden substantial rises, many of them are trading close to or above their target prices.
-However, all four of the miners mentioned above are trading below their targets.
-This suggests a positive sentiment for them.
+Hecla Mining is one such example of a company that is trading higher than its target price.

-Agnico, Primero, Silver Wheaton, and RandGold are trading at massive premiums of 18.9%, 16.7%, 32.8%, and 20%, respectively, to their 100-day moving averages.
+Silver Wheaton, Yamana Gold, AngloGold Ashanti, and Hecla Mining are trading at massive premiums of 32.1%, 24.3%, 34.7%, and 48.6%, respectively, to their 100-day moving averages.
 Remember, a huge premium over a trading price suggests a possible fall in price.